List of Mahdi claimants: Ibn Tumart

-In Sunni Morocco, Muhammad ibn Abdullah ibn Ibn Tumart (c.
+In Sunni Morocco, Muhammad ibn Abdullah ibn Tumart (c.
 1078/1080 – c.
 1130), sought to reform Almoravid decadence in the early 12th century.
 Rejected in Marrakech and other cities, he turned to his Masmuda tribe in the Atlas Mountains for support.
-Because of their emphasis on the unity of God, his followers were known as Al Muwahhidun ('unitarians', in English; Almohads in the corrupted Spanish form).
+Because of their emphasis on the unity of God, his followers were known as al-Muwahhidun ('Unitarians', in English; Almohads in the corrupted form).
 Ibn Tumart rejected all other Islamic legal schools, and saw in the lax morality of the ruling Almorvid dynasty signs of that The Hour of Judgement was nigh.

-Although declared mahdi by his followers in 1121 CE, and calling himself imam and masum (literally in Arabic: innocent or free of sin), ibn Tumart consulted with a council of ten of his oldest disciples, and conform traditional Berber representative government, later added an assembly of fifty tribal leaders.
+Although declared mahdi by his followers in 1121 CE, and calling himself imam and masum (literally in Arabic: innocent or free of sin), Ibn Tumart consulted with a council of ten of his oldest disciples, and conform traditional Berber representative government, later added an assembly of fifty tribal leaders.
 The Almohad rebellion began in 1125 with attacks on Moroccan cities, including Sus and Marrakech.